 If you purchase workers’ comp insurance through a monopolistic state fund, it may not include employer’s liability insurance.
 However, you can purchase it from a private insurer to fill this gap in coverage.

 Landscaping is filled with risks involving hazardous equipment, tools, and chemicals.
 You can create a safer work environment with:

 Through risk management and a safe work environment, you can decrease workplace accidents.
 That means fewer claims – and potentially a lower insurance premium.

-Workers’ compensation insurance offers protection for your employees and to some extent your business, but it doesn’t provide coverage for all risks.
+Workers’ compensation insurance offers protection for your employees and to some extent your business, but it doesn’t cover every risk.
 Landscaping business owners should also consider:

 Commercial auto insurance: This policy covers vehicles owned by your landscaping business.
-It typically pays for accidents, theft, and certain types of vehicle damage.
+It typically pays for accidents, vehicle theft, and certain types of vehicle damage.